-We believe it's important that the community can see and have a direct impact on the decisions of their Council and our City - which is why we have developed this strategy.

-We value input from the community and stakeholders as it helps us to create good public policy and a city that has people at its core.
+We believe it's important that the community can see and have a direct impact on the decisions of their Council and our City - which is why we have consistently developed this strategy in line with State and Federal legislation.
+Council values input from the wider City of Parramatta community and its stakeholders as it helps us to create good public policy and a City that has people at its core.
 It also helps ensure that the services we provide are relevant, timely and valuable.